cfwprpht/DarkTitleBarEnabler/ReadMe.md

   - Click the both arrow pictures to load actual set colors from the registry
   - or click the dark theme pic to apply the dark theme from the options menu
+  - Interval is used for the Watcher, to tell him when to check for changed values
   <p align="center">
     <img src="https://user-images.githubusercontent.com/1683181/96077713-d37ab780-0eb0-11eb-9fde-9b04b129c0ed.jpg">
   </p>